RedwoodJS 4

 00:22:48 - Nick Taylor

-Like if I loaded up just a bare bones Redwood and from there RedwoodJS app and from there we could just maybe you can talk about some of the new things that we were talking about before and we can maybe try and put some of those things in place.
+Like if I loaded up just a bare-bones RedwoodJS app, maybe you can talk about some of the new things we were talking about before, and we can maybe try to put some of those things in place.

 00:23:03 - Dom Saadi